vincentbranchet/proceduraltree/README.md

-# proceduraltree
+# Procedural Tree
-Procedural 2D tree powered by ChatGPT
+This application shows a procedurally generated tree that grows in real time.